rixiobarrios/YUM/README.md

 ---
 # YUM!

-For Homework you will be writing a node application to practice using Express and Mongoose, as well as Mocha/Chai for automated testing.
+For Homework you will be writing a node application to practice using Express, Mocha, Chai, and Supertest for automated testing.
 Your task: create an app that tracks and stores Restaurants.

 **Due Thursday, 2/13 at 10 am EST**